work permit in indonesia

 What do I need to submit when applying for a Work Permit in Indonesia?

-The application process involves your Indonesian employer and requires the following:
+The work permit application process involves your Indonesian employer and requires the following:

-• RPTKA (Expatriate Placement Plan) – a detailed plan submitted by your employer, justifying the need for a foreign worker.
+• RPTKA (Expatriate Placement Plan) – an elaborate plan presented by your employer justifying the employment of a foreigner.

-• Company documents – Business licenses, tax numbers, and other legal documents.
+• Company documents – Business licenses, tax numbers, among other legal documents.

-• Personal Credentials – CV, educational certificates, work experience letters, and other documentation demonstrating your qualifications.
+• Personal Credentials – CV, Passport, educational certificates, work experience letters and other documentation of your qualification.

 • Your IMTA is tied to your sponsoring Indonesian company.